This is default featured slide 1 title

 - first option: you need exp program with the same version (or lower one) as your database, which mean

-you need to find the client machine with oracle with the same version or lower installed
+you need to find the client machine that have the same oracle version or lower installed

 or

-you may need to reinstalled your oracle client.
+you may need to reinstall your oracle client.

 Wednesday, April 23, 2008